SulaimanNiazi/netlify-portfolio-webpage/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      Hello I am Muhammad Sulaiman, I am a gold medalist in Mechatronics Engineering.
+      # Hello I am Muhammad Sulaiman

+      I am a gold medalist in Mechatronics Engineering.
 I have done my bachelors in Mechatronics from the University of Wah.
 I specialize in Robotics, Micro-controller Programming, and AI, and I am quite experienced in Software Development, Web Development, and API Automation Testing.
     media:
       type: ImageBlock
       url: /images/1737112515295.jpeg